real-good-design/notifydot/README.md

   select.
 Notification *contents* (title, text, sender) are never read, stored, or transmitted anywhere.
 Only "this app has something unchecked" is used.
+- On newer Android versions, the notification access page for NotifyDot may show four toggles (Real-time, Conversations, Notifications, Silent).
+Only **Silent** needs to stay on — that's the only kind NotifyDot looks at.
+If you care about privacy, turn the other three off; leaving the defaults (all on) works fine too.
 - **Display over other apps** — to draw the red dot on top of other apps.
 - **Ignore battery optimizations** — so the dot keeps working reliably in the background.